 As an AS9100D certified manufacturer, Miller CNC has been trusted with government and defense contracts for more than a decade.
 Throughout our tenure, we have built longstanding relationships with stainless steel mills and distributors to supply durable, mission-critical parts to industries such as:

-While some stainless steel grades are easy to machine such as 300 and 400 series stainless steel, other grades can pose problems when machining.
-Difficult stainless steel grades to machine include 13-8, 15-5, and 17-4.
+Each grade of stainless steel offers a unique array of benefits.
+While some stainless steel grades are easy to machine, such as 300 and 400 series stainless steel, other grades can pose problems when machining.
+Difficult to machine stainless steel grades include 13-8, 15-5, and 17-4.
 Through years of stainless steel machining experience, Miller CNC has developed efficient methods for machining most stainless steel grades, even in the hardened/heat-treated conditions.

 Years of stainless steel machining experience have provided Miller CNC with the expertise needed for high-performance stainless steel machined parts.
 Call us at 619-501-9866 or contact us to start your stainless steel project.